hsguidi/EasyIsing/README.md

 # EasyIsing

 This is a Python module that performs the simulation of the Ising model on a square lattice using the Metropolis algorithm.
-Initially, this tool was made to be used in courses on data analysis or statistical mechanics so that students could generate their own data without wasting time writing simulation code that wasn't the goal.
+Initially, this tool was made to be used in courses on data analysis or statistical mechanics so that students could generate their own data without having to build a simulator from scratch.

 Nevertheless, it contains reasonably clean code with minimal optimizations that can be copied and modified, making it easier for undergraduate students to start their projects.